JoineryHQ/com.joineryhq.fbtok/README.md

 ## Installation
 * Copy this package to your CiviCRM extensions directory (in WordPress, that's typically `[document-root]/wp-content/uploads/civicrm/ext`
-* In CiviCRM, enable the extension "AJAX API Identifier".
+* In CiviCRM, enable the extension "FormBuilder Hash Filters".

 ## Support